IOS 11: Overview

 iOS 11 is the first version of iOS that does not support 32-bit apps or 32-bit processors.
 It therefore only supports 64-bit apps or 64-bit processors.
 (32-bit apps must be updated to 64-bit.)
-When installing iOS 11, if a user tries to open a 32-bit app that hasn’t yet been updated to 64-bit, iOS will simply refuse to run it. iOS 10.3 includes a popup upon launching a 32-bit application to warn users about the upcoming change and a new menu in Settings that allowed users to quickly identify what apps on their device will not be compatible with the iOS 11 update. iOS 11 makes it the second iOS version to drop just one iPad model’s support.
+When installing iOS 11, if a user tries to open a 32-bit app that has not yet been updated to 64-bit, iOS will simply refuse to run it. iOS 10.3 includes a popup upon launching a 32-bit application to warn users about the upcoming change and a new menu in Settings that allowed users to quickly identify what apps on their device will not be compatible with the iOS 11 update. iOS 11 makes it the second iOS version to drop just one iPad model's support.
 In this case, the iPad 4.

 System features

 Lock screen

 The lock screen and Notification Center are redesigned into one, allowing users to see all notifications directly on the lock screen.
 Scrolling up and down will either show or hide notifications.
 Opening on the Lock Screen on the iPhone X is now done by swiping up.